This is not about some woolly, fuzzy, feel-good vibe. This is about accessing a consciousness that lies deep within you - far deeper than thought.

 With a complicated system if you understand the part then you can understand the system.

-Whereas, complex systems involves a holistic approach which focuses on the dynamics of the interactions between the multiple component parts of the system and is all about: Emergent Behavior, Nonlinear Interactions, Adaptation and Learning, Unpredictability and Uncertainty of Outcome, Distributed Control.
+Whereas, complex systems involves a holistic approach which focuses on the dynamics of the interactions between the multiple component parts of the system and is all about: Emergent Behavior, Nonlinear Interactions, Adaptation and Learning, Unpredictability and Uncertainty of Outcome, and Distributed Control.

 With a complex system if you understand the dynamics of the parts you can gain better understanding of the system.